dellastudio/dellastudio.github.io/_posts/2018-10-08-a-place-for-all.markdown

 ---
 layout: post
-title:  "Landscape Design Studio 1"
+title:  "A place for all"
 date:   2018-10-08
 preview: assets/first_page_300_300.jpg
 ---